 5. Corner Space

-A good space-saving way to design a catio is to place it in the corner of your yard, especially as you can use the side of your home and the fence as existing walls, meaning you only need to add a diagonal wall across and a ceiling, keeping the materials needed to a minimum.
-Although why not go all-out and put a corner catio in a further part of your yard, and add a fun tunnel as a secure way of your kitty accessing it?
+An excellent space-saving way to design a catio is to place it in the corner of your yard, especially as you can use the side of your home and the fence as existing walls, meaning you only need to add a diagonal wall across and a ceiling, keeping the materials needed to a minimum.

 6. Treehouse Catio